vwkd/code-web/Other/Encryption 101.md

 - use separate session keys for each communication session
 - ensures that past communication sessions can not be decrypted if current session key is compromised
 - perfect forward secrecy, if negotiation of session keys didn't involve transmitting them, e.g. DH, but not RSA
-- perfect forward secrecy ensures that past communication sessions can not be decrypted if private key is compromised
+- perfect forward secrecy ensures that past communication sessions can not be decrypted even if private key is compromised
 - beware: if private key is lost future communication is not protected, adversary can imposter compromised party and continue communication with the other party ❗️